-Figure 3: Experiment run over 1 year to demonstrate the difficulty of fair and reliable evaluation of forecasts and why forecast trials often fail to provide answers to the end-users questions/requirements.
-Looking over a 1-year period, there is no vendor that outperforms on all sites in all months and the differences for winning may be rather small, which means the results have no significance.
-See the full experiment outline and results by visiting the ieawindforecasting.dk web page o Publications o C. Collier: Why Do Forecast Trials Often Fail to Answer the Questions for which End-Users Need Answers: A Results Information Portal A list with masts useful for validation of the forecasts is underway, measuring at least 100m.
+Part 3 of the recommended practices deals with the evaluation process of forecasts and forecast solutions.
+In this guideline we put specific focus on forecast skill versus forecast value.
+A forecast has skill, if it predicts the observed conditions well according to some objective or subjective criteria, but it only creates value, if it helps the user to make better decisions.

+This first version of the recommended practices guideline focuses on:

+- 1) Impact of forecast accuracy on application - 2) Cost-Loss Relationship of forecasts

+Evaluation of forecast solutions is a complex task and it is usually neither easy nor recommended to simplify the evaluation process.
+As a general recommendation, such a process needs to follow the evaluation paradigm with its three principles for an evaluation to be:

+- representative

+- significant

+- relevant

+How to setup an evaluation process and achieve these principles is the core of this recommended practices guideline.

+Results

+Information Portal

+A list with masts useful for validation of the forecasts is published, measuring at least 100m.
 The list currently contains more than a dozen masts on- and offshore.

 A list of meteorological experiments going on currently or recently, either to participate or to verify a flow model against.
 For example the Perdigao experiment of the New European Wind Atlas or the Wind Forecast Improvement Program 2.

 A list of current or finished research projects in the field of wind power forecasting.

+Also, check out our recorded webinars on YouTube!

 See IEAwindforecasting.dk.

-Workshop Minute Scale Forecasts In June 2018, IEA Wind Task 32 Lidars and 36 Forecasting held a combined workshop on Very Short Term Forecasting of Wind Power.
+Workshop Minute Scale Forecasts

+In June 2018, IEA Wind Task 32 Lidars and 36 Forecasting held a combined workshop on Very Short Term Forecasting of Wind Power.
 The main tools employed were lidars, radars and SCADA data.
-Main results were: - Forecasts on the minute time scale are getting more important in high-wind-penetration power systems. - A combination of weather models and instrumentation provide important information when persistence fails, namely at fast changing weather conditions, ramping and high speed wind events. - Data quality is a major issue, including sensor availability (e.g., Lidars have a problem with rain, where the important storm events are, and high winds, where cut-out could occur).
-Use of Uncertainty Forecasting The third WP surveys the current state of use of forecast uncertainties by the power systems sector and documents and publishes results in a report and publications.
-It engages both actors of the wind industry and the research communities to identify how current and emerging capabilities to determine uncertainties can be used to address the variety of decision-support needs of the industry.
-Indicators of which forecast approach serves which requirements are being developed.
+Main results were:

+- Forecasts on the minute time scale are getting more important in high-wind-penetration power systems. - A combination of weather models and instrumentation provide important information when persistence fails, namely at fast changing weather conditions, ramping and high speed wind events. - Data quality is a major issue, including sensor availability (e.g. for Lidars).

+Journal paper is published in Energies 2019: "Minute-Scale Forecasting of Wind Power - Results from the collaborative workshop of IEA Wind Task 32 and 36"

+Use of Uncertainty Forecasting

+The third WP surveyed the current state of use of forecast uncertainties by the power systems sector and documents and publishes results in a report and publications.
 This WP also provides outreach to users of forecasts via webinars or other means to enhance their knowledge and ability to use all available information for operations.

-Open Access journal paper:
+The main result of the WP was an Open Access Review journal paper:

-48 pages on the use of uncertainty forecasts in the power industry.
+48 pages "On the use of uncertainty forecasts in the power industry"